-While not currently a requirement of the Permit, the County prepares the stormwater utility's Capital Facilities Plan (CFP) with 6- and 20-year planning horizons for inclusion in the Capital Facilities Program.
+While the Permit does not currently require a Capital Facilities Plan (CFP)5, the County prepares the stormwater utility's CFP with 6- and 20-year planning horizons for inclusion in the Capital Facilities Program.
 CFP projects include those that require more than minor maintenance or repair and involve a substantial cost and/or engineering and permitting effort.
 Previously completed capital projects include road conveyance projects, culvert replacements to address road flooding, the construction of runoff treatment, infiltration facilities to replace failing drywells in older subdivisions, and implementation of other standalone runoff treatment and flow control facility retrofits, such as wet ponds and detention ponds in older developments.